Good communication is always seen and taught as foundational to any happy love relationship, and for a good reason.

-As spouses, without the ability to communicate well with each other, we open ourselves up to a lot of potential misunderstandings, confusion, uncertainty, frustration, and unmet needs.
+As spouses, without the ability to communicate well, we open ourselves up to many potential misunderstandings, confusion, uncertainty, frustration, and unmet needs.

 In the long run, all those accumulate and compound into massive cracks through which relationships end up falling to their death below.